grc-softdev/dws-blog/README.md

 - CSS for styling and responsiveness

 - DWS API as the data source

+- Tests using RTL and Vitest

 ---